 It is very straightforward to prevent noise induced hearing loss and employers have a duty to do so.
 The first step is to identify those noises that are loud enough to cause the hearing damage.
 Then, identify the workers who will be exposed and provide them with protective equipment.
 This is usually ear defenders or ear plugs.

 The ear protection must work, must fit properly, and must be suitable for the job.
 Regular checks should be carried out to make sure that this is the case.
 Navy personnel should be shown how and when to use the ear defenders, to make sure that they are working as they should be.

 Navy accident compensation claim for hearing loss – compensation

 As soon as you become aware that you may have noise-induced hearing loss and suspect that it has been caused by your Navy service, it is a good idea to get some legal advice.
-Many people select to call a law firm like Accident Advice Helpline.
-They will give you some initial advice and re-assurance while you decide about whether to make a claim.
-If you do want to go ahead then they will act for you on a no win no fee* basis.
+Many people choose to call the specialist law firm, Accident Advice Helpline.

 When you get in touch, we will give you some free initial advice about your eligibility to make a claim.
 You are under no obligation to proceed if you choose not to.
 Dial 0800 689 0500 from a landline or 0333 500 0993 from your mobile phone to chat to Accident Advice Helpline today.
 We are the claim experts and we are on your side.